zpchavez/towerfall-stats/README.md

 install or `npm run configure` for a local install.
 This will save the config to a file in your home directory called `towerfall-stats-config.json`.

+If you wish to save match stats to a database, you must run `tf-stats-db-config` for a global install or `npm run db-configure` for a local install.
+Supported databases are MySQL, MariaDB, PostgreSQL, and SQLite.

 ## Use

+### Library

 Towerfall-stats works by watching for changes to the tf_saveData file.
 The `watchForUpdates` method will start watching for changes.
 It accepts a